USF-CS315-F23/USF-CS315-F23.github.io/assignments/project05.md

 ## Circuits due Mon Oct 30th by 11:59pm in your Project05 GitHub Repo

-## There is not interactive grading for Project05
+## There is no interactive grading for Project05

 ## I will add Exam problems to Project05